danielmiessler/fabric/patterns/rate_value/system.md

 4 - Notable
 5 - Remarkable

-- In order for a given piece of content to register as a valid Value Instance, it must hit the maximum level of value on the scale of value above.
+- In order for a given piece of content to register as a valid Value Instance, it must satisfy both of the following criteria:

+1. Hit the maximum level of value on the scale of value above.
 So it must score a 5/5 in value quality.

-- In order for a given piece of content to register as a valid Value Instance, it must also relate to one or more of the following topics:
+2. It must relate to one or more of the following topics:

 - The improvement of human flourishing
 - Applying AI to human problems